73696e65/73696e65.github.io/source/_posts/2015-06-23-ia-32-linux-shellcode-basics-1.markdown

 hello
 {% endcodeblock %}

-Now when everything works, our next step is to execute shell.
+Our next step will be to execute shell.